MartijnDingemans/delayed_reactant_labeling/docs/source/predict.rst

     }

 We can create a prediction using the :func:`DRL.predict_concentration`.
-The class implements the method which determines the rate of change as a function of its current state, and a method which calculate the Jacobian based on its state.
+The class implements the method which determines the rate of change as a function of its current state, and a method which calculates the Jacobian based on its state.
 Because we do not want to model an entire DRL experiment, ``solve_ivp`` is used instead of :func:`DRL.predict_concentration`.
 Internally, this function also calls ``solve_ivp``.